 This museum holds pharmaceutical history spanning over 2,000 years.
 The building has been recreated to reflect a frontier pharmacy of the period with specific fixtures, art, prescriptions, and remedies.
-The museum offers detailed tours that bring the history to life!
+The museum offers detailed tours that bring history to life.

 Ouray County Ranch History Museum

 In Colona, Colorado, a town that’s roughly 30 minutes from Ouray, this building showcases the history of ranching in the form of rotating exhibitions.
 The museum was built inside an old schoolhouse and now holds historical donations, stories, and information about Ouray’s ranching history.

 Ridgway Railroad Museum

 Located in Ridgway, Colorado and only a few minutes from Ouray, this museum exhibits the county’s railroading history.
 Inside is a restored RGS Goose No. 4, an exact replica of the 1931 RGS Motor Car No. 1, and a detailed diorama display.
 There are many other gauge cars on display for your enjoyment.

 Less than an hour drive away is the Ute Indian Museum in Montrose.
 This museum is one of the most extensive exhibitions about the Ute Indians in the nation and includes teepees, walking paths, and many displays of Chief Ouray and his wife Chipeta.